 Don’t forget cool-down stretching for all of these sports.
 At the bottom of the sledding hill, for instance, before trudging back up, do some more knees-to-chest stretches or repetitive squatting movements to restore flexibility.

 Shoveling snow can also wreak havoc on the musculoskeletal system.
 ACA suggests the following tips for exercise of the snow shoveling variety:

 - If you must shovel snow, be careful.
 Listen to weather forecasts so you can rise early and have time to shovel before work.

 - Layer clothing to keep your muscles warm and flexible.
 Shoveling can strain "deconditioned" muscles between your shoulders, in your upper back, lower back, buttocks and legs, so do some warm-up stretching before you grab that shovel.

 - When you do shovel, push the snow straight ahead.
 Walk it to the snow bank; don't try to throw it.
 Avoid sudden twisting and turning motions.

 - Bend your knees to lift when shoveling.
 Let the muscles of your legs and arms do the work, not your back.

 - Take frequent rest breaks to take the strain off your muscles.
 A fatigued body asks for injury.

-- Stop if you feel chest pain, or get really tired or have shortness of breath.
+- Stop if you experience chest pain, get really tired or shortness of breath.
 You may need emergency assistance.

 » For more information on prevention and wellness, or to find an ACA chiropractor near you, visit www.acatoday.org/patients, or follow us @ACAtoday.